 However, empanadas can also be made of more unusual doughs, a typical ingredient is for example plantain.
 Depending on how ripe it is, it may be a replacement for potatoes.
 If green, you will boil and then mash them to create a dough, often mixed with corn and/or some binder.
 If ripe and yellow, the taste is more similar to a banana, which means that sweet filliings are more common.
 Yuca or manioc are another starchy ingredient used for empanadas.
 These types of empanadas are more common in Central America.
 Usually they are fried, just as the corn empanadas.

 #2 Additivies to the Dough

 Basic empanada dough will contain water and salt beside the flour.
+One famous dough in Argentina uses milk instead of water.
 You will find variations with herbs, oregano is widely used in Uruguay.
 In Colombia “color”, the powder from the annatto bush is used for extra flavor, this spice is also used for the Bolivian salteñas.
 Sometimes doughs will be sweetened even if filled with savory ingredients.
 Adding butter, olive oil or beef tallow also give extra flavor.

 #3 Empanada Shape